 Travel with teens: 24 things to do in Boise with teenagers

-At only 47 square miles, San Francisco is one of the geographically smallest cities in the United States.
-And yet it is still home to one of the country’s largest city parks: Golden Gate Park.
-The park is home to some of San Francisco’s most popular family-friendly attractions.
+At only 47 square miles, San Francisco is one of the most minor cities in the United States geographically.
+And yet, it is still home to one of the country’s largest city parks, Golden Gate Park.

 Stroll through the Japanese Tea Garden with a stop for tea at the Tea House.
 Experience what it felt like to live through the 1906 and 1989 earthquakes at the California Academy of Sciences and enjoy a paddleboard ride on Stow Lake.